Polish diaspora: Chile

 A small number of Poles came to Chile.
 The first came during the Napoleonic Wars.
 In the early 20th century, there were around 300 Poles in Chile, but they were considered Germans.
 After World War II, from 1947 to 1951, around 1,500 Poles, mostly Zivilarbeitero as well as some former soldiers and Nazi concentration camp inmates settled in Chile, and in 1949, the Association of Poles in Chile was founded.
 An estimate of 45,000 ethnic Poles live in Chile.
 Most live in Santiago de Chile.
 One of the notable Polish Chileans is Ignacy Domeyko.

 Colombia

 It is estimated that around 3,000 Poles live in Colombia, mostly in Bogotá.

 Uruguay

 Polish immigration in Uruguay brought Poles to settle in the late 19th and early 20th centuries.
 An estimated 10,000–50,000 Polish descendants are thought to live in Uruguay, mostly in Montevideo, the capital.
 Often, Poles came when the Germans and the Russians ruled Poland and so were known as "Germans" or "Russians".

 Venezuela

 The Polish colony in Venezuela is well dispersed throughout the country, but most of the Poles and their descendants live in big cities like Caracas, Maracaibo and Valencia.

 Oceania

 Australia

 The first Polish settlers arrived in South Australia in 1856.
 After World War II, many displaced persons migrated from Poland to Australia, including soldiers from the Polish Independent Carpathian Brigade (the "Rats of Tobruk").

+Between 1947 and 1954, over 50,000 Polish individuals migrated to Australia, seeking refuge after many were displaced during World War II.

-There are now 160,000 to 200,000 Polish Australians.
+There are now 45,884 Polish-born Australians according to the 2021 census.

+According to the 2021 census, there are 209,284 Polish Australians.